Paul-Hebert/Blurbb-Email-Builder/README.md

 - Where to host images?
 When exporting HTML how will the user know to host and link their images?
 - Exported code is formatted badly
 - Can't scroll preview when dragging blocks
+- Alignment controls don't work well when parent is width:auto
+- Removing a block doesn't remove a spacer